Rupert Sanders: Career

 Sanders began his commercial production career under Tony Kaye.
 He had primarily done art direction before Kaye suggested he try out directing.
 Sanders has directed numerous television advertisements, including The Life for Halo 3: ODST, which won him two Golden Lions at the Cannes Lions International Advertising Festival.
+By September 2007, Sanders was attached to direct a remake of The Wild Geese (1978).

 Sanders' first feature film was Snow White and the Huntsman, which was released in the US in early June 2012.
 The film's budget was $170 million, including an eight-figure marketing expenditure, and it earned $20.3 million on its opening day in the US.
 To date, the film has grossed $396,592,829 at the box office.

 After passing the offer to direct the fifth instalment of the Pirates of the Caribbean film series, Sanders directed a film adaptation of science fiction manga franchise Ghost in the Shell, with Avi Arad and Steven Paul producing and Scarlett Johansson starring in the main role.
 It was released in late March 2017.

 In March 2017, Sanders expressed interest in a sequel to Ghost in the Shell.
 Due to the film's box office failure, talks for a sequel were abandoned.

 In June 2018, Sanders was announced to be directing Johansson again in Rub & Tug, a planned biopic about Dante "Tex" Gill and his girlfriend Cynthia Bruno, with Johansson starring as Gill.
 However, the film has been left in development hell after Johansson stepped down from starring in the film when the transgender community criticised having a female actress play a trans man.

 Sanders directed the 2024 reboot film The Crow, with Bill Skarsgård starring as Eric / The Crow.